ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ```

 ::: tip

-Our North Star here is to reuse existing standards to maximize interop with existing user agents like browsers and CLI tools, so if something is not clear, HTTP URL rules apply.
+Our main goal here is to reuse existing standards that maximize interoperability with existing user-agents like browsers and CLI tools.
+If something is not clear, HTTP URL rules apply.
 :::